 A RETLW instruction will POP the contents of Stack Level 1 into the PC and then copy Stack Level 2 contents into level 1.
-If more than two sequential RETLWs are executed, the stack will be filled with the address previously stored in Stack Level 2.
+If more than two sequential RETLWS are executed, the stack will be filled with the address previously stored in Stack Level 2.
+Note that the W register will be loaded with the literal value specified in the instruction.
+This is particularly useful for the implementation of data look-up tables within the program memory.

-- Note 1: The W register will be loaded with the literal value specified in the instruction.
-This is particularly useful for the implementation of the data look-up tables within the program memory. - 2: There are no Status bits to indicate stack overflows or stack underflow conditions. - 3: There are no instruction mnemonics called PUSH or POP.
+- Note 1: There are no Status bits to indicate stack overflows or stack underflow conditions. - 2: There are no instruction mnemonics called PUSH or POP.
 These are actions that occur from the execution of the CALL and RETLW instructions.